Mental Health

 But, as with all things, it came to an end because it evolved into a job.

 Owning a studio required a sacrifice and I allowed it to be my love for the practice.
-It had been turned into a need to make money, pay the bills.
+It had been turned into a need to make money and pay the bills.
 And the people associated with it slowly lost their lustre, their halos tarnished, and I was reminded, just as I was with AA, that the world is populated by humans.

 As conflicts with my partner grew, I wondered how I could possibly continue to instruct anyone in anything.
 How can I sling these philosophical phrases and nuggets of wisdom around as if I knew what I was talking about?
 Who am I to advise anyone?
 Who am I?

 As it turns out, yoga still had something to teach me.
+Today, I unroll my mat for me only.

 Related: Benefits of Yoga: The Unexpected Edition